catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 Ontologies, as defined by W3C Web Ontology Language OWL 2 (<https://www.w3.org/OWL/>) standard, provide the core of the KA catalogue.
 OWL comes with several interpretation profiles (<https://www.w3.org/TR/owl2-profiles/>) for different types of applications.
 For model checking and data validation (not part of this standard), the Rule Logic (RL) profile is used.
 For query answering/data processing (part of this standard), the Existential Logic (EL) profile (on the Dataspace Layer) and the Query Logic (QL) profile (on the Binding Layer) is used.
 Furthermore, RDF Terse Triple Language TTL (<https://www.w3.org/TR/turtle/>) format is used to divide/merge large ontologies into/from modular domain ontology files.

-Semantic Models are hosted in the Ontology Hub that is a central service to the dataspace.
+Semantic Models are hosted in the Ontology Hub that is a central service to the dataspace based on git over http(<https://www.git-scm.com/docs/http-protocol>).

 #### Data Consumption Layer/Query Definition

 This layer comprises all applications which utilize provided data and functions of business partners to achieve a direct business impact and frameworks which simplify the development of these applications.
 Thus, this layer focuses on using a released Semantic Model (or a use-case/role-specific excerpt thereof) as a vocabulary to build flexible queries (Skills) and integrating these Skills in data consuming apps.
 Skills can be easily integrated in these apps as stored procedure.
 Hence, skill and app development can be decoupled to increase efficiency of the app development process.

 SPARQL 1.1 specification (<https://www.w3.org/TR/sparql11-query/>) is used as a language and protocol to search for and process data across different business partners.
 As a part of this specification,  the QUERY RESULTS JSON (<https://www.w3.org/TR/sparql11-results-json/>) and the QUERY RESULTS XML (<https://www.w3.org/TR/rdf-sparql-XMLres/>) formats are used to represent both the answer sets generated by SPARQL skills and the sets of input parameters that a SPARQL skill should be applied to.
 For answer sets, additional formats such as the QUERY RESULTS CSV and TSV (<https://www.w3.org/TR/sparql11-results-csv-tsv/>) format may be supported.
-Required is the ability to store and invoke SPARQL queries as parameterized procedures in the dataspace; this is a KA-specific extension to the SPARQL endpoint (KA-MATCH) that is captured a concise Openapi specification  (<https://catenax-ng.github.io/product-knowledge/docs/development-view/api>).
-Also part of that specification is an extended response behaviour which introduces the warning status code “203” and a response header “cx_warning” bound to a JSON structure that lists abnormal events or trace information that appeared during the processing.
+Required is the ability to store and invoke SPARQL queries as parameterized procedures in the dataspace; this is a KA-specific extension to the SPARQL endpoint (KA-MATCH, see ANNEX) that is captured the concise Openapi specification  (<https://catenax-ng.github.io/product-knowledge/docs/development-view/api>).
+This API allows for an extended response behaviour which introduces a warning status code “203” and an additional response header “cx_warning” that lists abnormal events or trace information that appeared during the processing in a data-sovereign manner.

 #### Dataspace Layer

 The base Dataspace-building technology is the Eclipse Dataspace Connector (EDC) which should be extended to operate as a HTTP/S contracting & transfer facility for the SPARQL-speaking Matchmaking Agent.
 To resolve dataspace offers and addresses using the ontological vocabulary, the Matchmaking Agent keeps a default meta-graph, the Federated Catalogue, that is used to host the Semantic Model and that is regularly synchronized with the relevant dataspace information including the offers of surrounding business partners/EDCs.

 The EDC interacts with the so-called Matchmaking Agent which is the first stage of SPARQL processing.
-It operates as the main invocation point to the Data Consuming Layer.
-Furthermore, It operates as the main bridging point between incoming EDC transfers (from an “Agent Source”) and the underlying Binding Layer.
-And it implements federation by delegating any outgoing SERVICE/GRAPH contexts to the EDC.
+It operates as the main invocation point to the Data Consuming Layer (using the KA-MATCH SPARQL profile).
+Furthermore, It operates as the main bridging point between incoming EDC transfers (from an “Agent Source” in the KA-TRANSFER SPARQL profile) and the underlying Binding Layer (speaking the KA-BIND SPARQL profile).
+And it implements federation by delegating any outgoing SERVICE/GRAPH contexts back to the EDC.

 [![Dataspace Layer](/img/dataspace_layer_small.png)](/img/dataspace_layer.png)

 Figure 4: Standard-Affected Dataspace Components

+The relevant profiles and asset descriptions are explained in detail in the ANNEX.

 Since EDC and Matchmaking Agent are bidirectionally coupled, implementations could merge Data Plane and Matchmaking Agent into a single package, the so-called Agent Plane.
 Agent Planes and ordinary Data Planes can co-exist due to our design choices.